klb2/qmkpy/docs/source/index.rst

 When assigning item :math:`j` (with :math:`j\neq i`) to the same knapsack, the additional (joint) profit :math:`p_{ij}` is obtained.

+A detailed description of the way how the mathematical components of the QMKP are implemented in the ``qmkpy`` framework can be found in the `code conventions page <conventions.html#basic-arrays>`_.

 For a basic overview on knapsack problems, see [KPP04]_.

 .. toctree::